raphodn/online-marketplace-dapp/README.md

 - Store owners can create storefronts, and populate them with products (each having a price and a stock count)
 - Shoppers have access to all the storefronts content, and can pay to buy a specific product

+The Solidity code is seperated into 3 different smart contracts:
+- `OnlineMarketplace`: where the Admin business logic is specified
+- `StoreOwner`: where an owner can manage his stores
+- `Store`: logic specific to a marketplace store, including add/removing products

 ## How-to run

 ### Prerequisites

+Intall `node.js` & `npm`

 Install [Truffle](https://truffleframework.com/): a development framework to help write, test & deploy Ethereum smart contracts
 ```